neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

    (1 row)
    ```

-4. As an extra check, you can also do a row count on the source and destination.
+4. As an extra check, you can also perform a row count on the source and destination to make sure the result matches.

    ```sql
    select count(*) from playing_with_neon;